-Frank Neffke is a Senior Research Fellow at the Center for International Development's Growth Lab.
+Frank Neffke is the Research Director of the Growth Lab at the Center for International Development.
 He joined the team in 2012.

 Before joining the CID, Frank worked as an assistant professor at the Erasmus School of Economics in Rotterdam, The Netherlands.